rstacruz/oec-guide/README.md

 It's typically the most difficult part of the process, even harder than getting a work visa in another country.
 It's a process that spans at least 3 government agencies across 2-3 countries to obtain a certificate that's valid for 2 months.

-I'm documenting every step of the process I took.
+I've documented every step of the process I took.
 Hopefully this'd help someone in the future!

 *&mdash; Rico Sta.
 Cruz (@rstacruz)*

-## What you'll find in here
+## What's in this book

 - A comprehensive list of [all requirements](docs/requirements_overview.md) I needed.